Avdhesh-Varshney/WebMasterLog/README.md

 #### :zap: About Project ❤️

-Welcome to this Project, A collaborative platform for developers & learners to explore, build, and contribute to Web Development & AI projects.
-Features include AI-driven recommendations, role-based access, project tracking, interactive community engagement, and structured learning resources.
+Welcome to the Blog Script Project, It is a collaborative project-blogging platform designed to streamline content creation, management, and sharing.
+It provides a structured environment where developers and writers can integrate submodules, use customizable templates, and manage their projects effectively.
+With role-based access, SEO optimization, and community discussions, Blog-Script enhances collaboration and ensures global visibility for your work.

+#### :zap: Features of Project 🏢

+- **Markdown Support** – Enables clean and structured formatting for blog content.
+- **Submodule Integration** – Allows seamless addition of repositories as submodules.
+- **Customizable Templates** – Provides predefined templates for personalized blog designs.
+- **Project Contribution Workflow** – Allows contributors to update projects and raise PRs.
+- **Global Visibility** – Showcases your work to a wider audience.
+- **Community Discussion** – Enables collaboration and knowledge sharing with learners.
+- **Full Ownership** – Retain control over your projects and contributions.
+- **SEO Optimized** – Generates search-engine-friendly content for better discoverability.
+- **Role-Based Dashboard** – Supports admin, collaborator, contributor, and user roles.

 <details>
 <summary><h4>:zap: How to Contribute? 🤔</h4></summary>

 1. Star the repository on GitHub to show your support.
-2. Browse the [**Issues**](https://github.com/Avdhesh-Varshney/WebMasterLog/issues) to find tasks that need attention.
+2. Browse the [**Issues**](https://github.com/Avdhesh-Varshney/blog-script/issues) to find tasks that need attention.
 3. Fork the repository to your own GitHub account to start working on your changes.
 4. Create a new branch for the issue you're working on.
 5. Make your changes, ensuring they align with the project's structure and standards.
 6. Add screenshots or screen captures of your changes to showcase their effects in the pull request.
-7. Submit a [**Pull Request**](https://github.com/Avdhesh-Varshney/WebMasterLog/pulls), and it will be reviewed.
+7. Submit a [**Pull Request**](https://github.com/Avdhesh-Varshney/blog-script/pulls), and it will be reviewed.
-8. Make sure to read and follow the [**Contributing Guidelines**](https://github.com/Avdhesh-Varshney/WebMasterLog/blob/main/CONTRIBUTING.md) and [**Code of Conduct**](https://github.com/Avdhesh-Varshney/WebMasterLog/blob/main/CODE_OF_CONDUCT.md).
+8. Make sure to read and follow the [**Contributing Guidelines**](https://github.com/Avdhesh-Varshney/blog-script/blob/main/CONTRIBUTING.md) and [**Code of Conduct**](https://github.com/Avdhesh-Varshney/blog-script/blob/main/CODE_OF_CONDUCT.md).

 </details>